dropzone/dropzone/index.md

 out there but the reasons I decided to write my own are the following:

 - I didn't want it to be too big, and too cumbersome to dive into.
+- I want it to work without frameworks (like jQuery)
 - I want to design my own elements.
 I only want to register callbacks so I can update my elements accordingly.
 - Big files should get uploaded without a problem.
 - I wanted a callback for image previews, that don't kill the browser if too many too big images are viewed.